TechBuz4/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that list environmental variables
+listing all variables and function